OniReimu/Docker_provider_mac/README.md

 # Steps to setup:
-  1. Create a new file as your working directory for vagrant.
+  1. Create a new folder as your working directory for vagrant.
 Make sure you have all priviledges accessing to this directory.
-       - $ chmod 755 (The Path of this file)
+       - $ chmod 755 (The Path of this folder)
   2. Clone all the files in this directory.
   3. Terminal
   4. Run: